 The Ministerial Conference is the highest decision-making authority of the EHEA.
-It is composed of Ministers responsible for higher education or their substitutes of the States members of the EHEA and of representatives of the highest possible rank with competence in higher education policy of the European Commission and of the consultative members.
-Delegations representing countries/education systems shall also include a leader of a higher education institution and a student representative.
+It is composed of Ministers responsible for higher education of the State members of the EHEA or their representatives, and of representatives of the highest possible rank with competence in higher education policy of the European Commission and of the consultative members.
+Delegations representing countries/education systems also include a leader of a higher education institution and a democratically elected student representative.

-ii.
 Process and schedule

-The Ministerial Conference shall meet in regular session at least every three years, and as far as possible in physical presence.
-Extraordinary meetings of Ministers shall be held by decision of the Co-Chairs or when requested in writing by at least one third of the Ministers and duly authorised representatives of the European Commission and the consultative members.
+The Ministerial Conference meets in regular session at least every three years, and as far as possible in physical presence.
+Extraordinary meetings are held by decision of the Co-Chairs or when requested in writing by at least one third of the Ministers and duly authorised representatives of the European Commission and the consultative members.

-iii.
 Competences and tasks

-The Ministerial Conference sets its own agenda and take the decisions as Ministers consider appropriate.
+The Ministerial Conference sets its own agenda and takes decisions as appropriate.
 It has exclusive competence in matters concerning:

-- Determining the major goals and priorities of the EHEA. - The adoption of declarations and communiqués. - The adoption of standards, guidelines, and other instruments, which have been formally agreed and are therefore considered as binding on the EHEA and its members. - The admission or exclusion of members and consultative members of the EHEA. - The decision on host and venue of Ministerial Conferences and Global Policy Fora. - Any modification of the present Rules of Procedure for the EHEA (RoP-EHEA).
+- Determining the major goals and priorities of the EHEA. - The adoption of declarations and communiqués. - The adoption of standards, guidelines, and other instruments, which have been formally agreed and are therefore considered as binding on the EHEA and its members. - The admission or exclusion of members and consultative members of the EHEA. - The decision on host and venue of Ministerial Conferences and Global Policy Fora.

+• Any modification of the RoP-EHEA.